artturipa/myblog/tdd_servicenow_intro/post.md

 ## Motivation

 Automated testing allows ServiceNow to stay flexible while building custom application and configurations.
+Without automated testing risks grow and manual testing starts to considerable (=huge) amount of time.
 I have seen many organizations adopt ATF with varying level of success.
 Usually ATF tests are built after the initial development has been completed.
 I'm not a fan of such approach.

 Building tests simultaneously with development has many benefits, for example:
+* Tests are actually done
+* Configurations will be testable
 * Efficiency in building the tests
 * Higher test coverage
 * Tests are less prone to fragile test problem